API Proxy Groups allow multiple API Proxies to be managed as a group.

 To create a new API Proxy Group, click the (plus) Create button in the upper right corner of the API Proxy Group List interface.

-After saving, the API Proxy Group configuration page opens.
+After saving, the formatting interface of the API Proxy Group opens.

 Configuring an API Proxy Group

-The configurations in the Overview, Development and Settings tabs are exactly the same as that of the API Proxy, with a few minor differences.
+The formatting of the Overview, Settings, and Development tabs is almost identical to that of the API Proxy, with only a few minor differences.

 Overview Tab